visika/tesi-magistrale/thesis.typ

 The fundamental objects in this equation are the inter-atomic interaction coefficients $C_(n, i j)$ that in the @xdm model are calculated entirely from first-principles quantities using second-order perturbation theory. @otero-de-la-rozaBenchmarkNoncovalentInteractions2012[Equations 3-5]

 All the objects above are parameter-free, except for the damping expression in @eq-otero_2012_2.
-The interatomic van der Waals radii ($R_("vdw", i j)$) control the distance at which the pairwise dispersion interactions are switched off.
+The interatomic van der Waals radii ($R_("vdw", i j)$) are a set of parametric values that control the distance at which the pairwise dispersion interactions are switched off.
+The value of the parameters is obtained by fitting to a training set both in gas-phase and under periodic-boundary conditions. @otero-de-la-rozaBenchmarkNoncovalentInteractions2012[Equations 8, 9]

 Because the dispersion coefﬁcients are calculated rather than ﬁtted,
 @eq-otero_2012_1 works under the assumption that the @dft functional presents a completely dispersionless behavior.